DanielRanLehmann/ritter-cykler-tools/README.md

 ```

 ### Database
-**Note: You have to have valid auth credentials before you're allowed to write to the database.**
+**Note: You have to have valid auth credentials before you're allowed to write to the database.**<br/>
 Upload test users to '/users' location in the database.
 ```{r, engine='bash', count_lines}
 python database.py --set=/users /Users/danielranlehmann/Desktop/test-users.json --email=YOUR_EMAIL_HERE --password=YOUR_PASSWORD_HERE